 Bob’s discovery of a derelict double bass in a high school cupboard has set him on a path playing with Huddersfield legends String Fellows via engagements with Crook & Claridge (Full Ensemble), edges ensemble and Bar Bowen Big Band.

 STEVE CHAPMAN SMITH

-With a fine pedigree of musical projects Steve is, more than ever before, taking complete control of his own sound and song-writing; perfecting a style that as very mush part of a huge folk and blues heritage as it is a fresh and personal approach to these forms, with an style that is atmospheric, unique and truly his own.
+With a fine pedigree of musical projects Steve is, more than ever before, taking complete control of his own sound and song-writing; perfecting a style that reflects a huge folk and blues heritage, yet with an style that is atmospheric, unique and truly his own.